nickc1/nickc1.github.io/skNLA.md

 ![xmap_lib_len](/assets/nla/lorenz_forecast_range.png){: .center-image }

 As can be seen from the image above, the highest forecast skill is located at low numbers of near neighbors and low forecast distances.

+Additionally, instead of averaging near neighbors, it is possible to look at what kind of forecast each near neighbor makes.
+This is visualized against the average distance to that point.
+A full workflow for this kind of prediction is visualized as:

+{% highlight python linenos %}
+NLA.fit(Xtrain, ytrain) #fit the data (rebuilding the attractor)

+nn_list = np.arange(1,max_nn,10,dtype='int')
+preds = NLA.predict_individual(Xtest, nn_list)

+score = NLA.score(ytest) #score
+{% endhighlight %}

 ***
 <br>